a2as-team/ac215_Spatially/backend/README.md

 }
 ```

-Uses a fine-tuned BERT NER model to extract article references from text.
+Uses a fine-tuned BERT NER model deployed on Cloud Run to extract article references from text.
+The backend makes authenticated HTTP calls to the NER service for inference.

 Example:
 ```bash